leophagus/Machine-Learning-Gender-from-Name/README.md

 Marge is a Girl (F: 83.47%, M: 16.52%) octave:12> genderFromNamePredict (Theta1, Theta2, 'Maggie');
-Maggie is a Girl (F: 98.80%, M: 1.20%) octave:8> genderFromNamePredict (Theta1, Theta2, 'Bart');
+Maggie is a Girl (F: 98.80%, M: 1.20%) octave:13> genderFromNamePredict (Theta1, Theta2, 'Bart');
-Bart is a Girl (F: 99.40%, M: 0.60%) octave:9> genderFromNamePredict (Theta1, Theta2, 'Lisa');
+Bart is a Girl (F: 99.40%, M: 0.60%) octave:14> genderFromNamePredict (Theta1, Theta2, 'Lisa');
-Lisa is a Girl (F: 90.40%, M: 9.64%) octave:39> genderFromNamePredict (Theta1, Theta2, 'barthalomew');
+Lisa is a Girl (F: 90.40%, M: 9.64%) octave:15> predict2 (Theta1, Theta2, 'bartholomew');
-barthalomew is a Boy (F: 0.02%, M: 99.98%) octave:28> genderFromNamePredict (Theta1, Theta2, 'ned');
+bartholomew is a Boy (F: 0.02%, M: 99.98%) octave:16> genderFromNamePredict (Theta1, Theta2, 'ned');
-ned is a Boy (F: 16.73%, M: 83.02%) octave:42> genderFromNamePredict (Theta1, Theta2, 'edna');
+ned is a Boy (F: 16.73%, M: 83.02%) octave:17> genderFromNamePredict (Theta1, Theta2, 'edna');
 edna is a Girl (F: 86.03%, M: 14.04%)
 ```

 ## Next Steps
 This was so much fun.
-Thrilled I was able to take something that I developed for an
+Iam Thrilled that I was able to take something that I
-online class and apply it to a real world data-set and get reasonably okay results.
-Next step is
+just learnt and apply it to a real world data-set and get reasonably okay
-formalize the network model and parameters (lambda, hidden layers), split the data set into
+results.
+Next step is to formalize the network model and parameters (lambda,
+hidden layers), split the data set into training, cross-verification and test
-training, cross-verification and test sets and use rigorous methods to determine the parameters.
+sets and use rigorous methods to determine the parameters.
+Additional
-Additional data-sets from other sources would be a nice addition as well.
+data-sets from other sources would be a nice addition as well.